by Virginia Allen

 While 47% of Hispanic voters say they approve or somewhat approve of President Joe Biden, 51% said they either strongly disapprove or somewhat disapprove of the president.

 – – –

-Virginia Allen is a news producer for The Daily Signal.
+Virginia Allen is a senior news producer and podcast host for The Daily Signal.
 She is the co-host of The Daily Signal Podcast and Problematic Women.
-Send an email to Virginia.